Skip to main content

 Get a professional to remove asbestos

-Only qualified professionals can safely remove asbestos in BC.
+Only qualified professionals can safely remove asbestos in B.C.
 A qualified person is required to assess the hazard, safely remove the asbestos, and confirm in writing that the asbestos has been safely removed using accepted methods and processes.

-The potential for untrained, inexperienced, and improperly equipped homeowners being exposed to asbestos fibers is significant, even when precautions are taken.
+The potential for untrained, inexperienced, and improperly equipped homeowners being exposed to asbestos fibres is significant, even when precautions are taken.
 Wearing a well-fitted N-95 mask is not sufficient to protect you from asbestos.
 Exposure to asbestos, whether during remediation or living in the home afterward, can result in permanent respiratory impairment, lung cancer, and death.

 If waste containing asbestos is not transported according to strict regulations, homeowners can face fines and can be refused access to the approved waste disposal sites.
 Inadequate cleanup can result in continued asbestos exposure, which is a health risk for anyone living in or entering the home and a potential future liability when selling the property.

 Asbestos removal work should be performed by an experienced and insured asbestos abatement contractor.
-Check the BC Association of Restoration Contractors for potential companies that can assist with asbestos testing and removal.

 Asbestos removal in workplaces or multi-purpose buildings